Russian Imperial Guard: Russian Revolution of 1917

 During the February Revolution of 1917, the garrison of Saint Petersburg included 99,000 soldiers of the Imperial Guard.
-These were reserve battalions, made up of a mixture of new recruits and veterans from the regiments of the Imperial Guard serving at the front.
-While generally still recruited from rural districts, the rank and file of the Guards were no longer the reliable instruments of Tsarist autocracy that their predecessors had been during the abortive revolution of 1905.
-About 90 percent of the officers of these reserve units were wartime commissioned, often militarily inexperienced and sometimes sympathetic towards the need for political reform.
-The overall morale and leadership of the Saint Petersburg troops was poor, although they still enjoyed the status of the historic regiments they represented.
+They were reserve battalions, made up of a mixture of new recruits and of veterans from the regiments of the Imperial Guard serving at the Eastern Front of World War I. While generally still recruited from rural districts, the Guards' rank and file were no longer the reliable instruments of Tsarist autocracy that their predecessors had been during the abortive revolution of 1905.
+About 90% of the officers of the reserve units had been commissioned during the war, and they were often militarily inexperienced and sometimes sympathetic towards the need for political reform.
+The overall morale and leadership of the Saint Petersburg troops was poor although they still enjoyed the status of the historic regiments that they represented.

-During the early days of rioting in Saint Petersburg, the Semyonovsky, Pavlovsky, and Volinsky Regiments obeyed their officers and fired on the crowds of demonstrators.
-But on 27 February, first the Volhynsky, then the Semyonovsky, Moskovsky, and Izmailovsky Regiments defected in large numbers to what had now become a revolution.
+During the early days of rioting in Saint Petersburg, the Semyonovsky, Pavlovsky and Volinsky Regiments obeyed their officers and fired on the crowds of demonstrators.
+However, on 27 February, the Volinsky and then the Semyonovsky, Moskovsky, and Izmailovsky Regiments defected in large numbers to what had now become a revolution.
 Some officers were killed.
 An estimated 66,700 guardsmen in the capital had deserted or defected within about two days.
-This mass defection from units of the Imperial Guard marked the end of the Tsarist regime.
+This mass defection from units of the Imperial Guard marked the end of the Tsarist régime.

-During the October Revolution, the Pavlovsky Regiment, though celebrated for its actions during the Napoleonic Wars, was one of the first regiments to mutiny and join the Bolsheviks; it then participated in the storming of the Winter Palace.
-Much of the former Imperial Guard was still extant in October 1917, retaining their historic titles, though now their role was that of politicised republican soldiers.
-In addition to the Pavlovsky, the Semenovsky and Ismailovsky Regiments rallied to the Bolsheviks at a crucial stage in the revolution.
+During the October Revolution of 1917, the Pavlovsky Regiment, though it was celebrated for its actions during the Napoleonic Wars, was one of the first regiments to mutiny and to join the Bolsheviks.
+It then participated in the storming of the Winter Palace.
+Much of the former Imperial Guard was still extant in October 1917.
+It retained its historic titles though its role was now that of politicised republican soldiers.
+In addition, the Semenovsky and the Ismailovsky Regiments rallied to the Bolsheviks at a crucial stage during the revolution.

-In December 1917, as the Bolsheviks consolidated their power, the remnants of the Imperial Guard were disbanded and integrated into the Red Army.
-As such they saw combat in the Polish-Soviet War in 1920.

 Organization

-The final composition of the Russian Imperial Guard at the beginning of 1914 was:
+The final composition of the Russian Imperial Guard at the beginning of 1914 was the following: